Tombasium/Jetson-Nano---LSM9DS1/README.md

 https://github.com/adafruit/Adafruit_CircuitPython_LSM9DS1/blob/master/adafruit_lsm9ds1.py

-This is tested on Python 2.7 using the Adafruit LSM9DS1 module - though should work with pythn 3.x and any mdoule using the ST Microelectronics LSM9DS1.
+This is tested on Python 2.7 using the Adafruit LSM9DS1 module - though should work with python 3.x and any module using the ST Microelectronics LSM9DS1.

 Datasheet for the module is at https://www.st.com/en/mems-and-sensors/lsm9ds1.html